Battery0/CV/README.md

 ## Skills
 _To do._
 <!--
-Consider skills relevent to software development.
+Consider skills relevant to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
 (Using a STAR example Paragraph) Consider the questions below.-->

 - Problem solving